Sorry, you need to enable JavaScript to visit this website.

 Job Center of the German-speaking Community (Arbeitsamt der Deutschsprachigen Gemeinschaft)

 The “individual on-the-job training” is aimed at job-seekers and is completely tailored to particular work or a particular job.
 If an employer does not find a suitable worker for a particular position and would like to train someone, he can apply to the job center for an “individual on-the-job training” plan.
-Conversely a job-seeker can also apply for an "individuel on-the-job training".
+Conversely a job-seeker can also apply for an "individual on-the-job training".

 These measures are aimed at job-seekers with little experience of work and few qualifications.
 The placements offer them the opportunity to get to know the everyday world of work, to gather work experiences and to find out for what type of activity they are most suitable.
-Those interested should if possible find themselves a work experience placement.
-However, the job center can also suggest a business.
-The work experience students enter into a training contract.

 1. Internships for school leavers (Einstiegspraktikum)